Galaxy Tab S4 Android 9 update

 New Android Pie Features

 Android 9.0 Pie brings some significant innovations to the Android operating system, such as the new gesture-based navigation system, the use of machine learning to reduce power consumption, and more stringent privacy rules for apps.
-Screenshots and videos appeared about how the user interface will look on the Samsung Galaxy S9, when it will work in conjunction with the proprietary shell Samsung Experience.
+Screenshots ands appeared about how the user interface will look on the Samsung Galaxy S9, when it will work in conjunction with the proprietary shell Samsung Experience.

 Why will the transition of Samsung Galaxy devices to Android 9 be so?